foster95/the_compendium/README.md

 ![Character Proficiencies amendment](https://github.com/foster95/the_compendium/blob/main/assets/images/amend-character-amend-proficiencies.png)

-User message when user tries to amend Proficiencies when character already has four Proficiencies associated:
+User message when user tries to add Proficiencies when character already has four Proficiencies associated:
 ![Character Proficiencies amendment - four Proficiencies already associated](https://github.com/foster95/the_compendium/blob/main/assets/images/amend-character-amend-proficiencies-too-many-proficiencies.png)

+User message when user tries to remove Proficiencies and the character doesn't have any Proficiencies associated

+User message when user tries to remove Proficienices and the character has at least one Proficiency associated:

+User message when user tries to add a Proficiency that is not from the ALLOWED_PROFICIENCIES variable

+User message when user tries to add/remove a set of Proficiencies without a comma between the two

+User message when user succesfully adds a Proficiency

+User message when user succesffuly removes a Proficiency

 #### Amend Alignments
 If the user chooses to launch the Alignment amendment option they are told the following information - the current Alignment associated to the logged character and the allowed Alignments that the program requires.